 - What does Brontë suggest by having Heathcliff named after a dead child?

 - What do characters mean by calling Heathcliff a "gipsy"?
 What does that epithet imply?

 Chew on This

-Heathcliff is as much a threat for being foreign as he is for upsetting the family hierarchy as Mr. Earnshaw's favorite.
+Heathcliff is as much a threat for being foreign as he is for upsetting the family hierarchy as Mr. Earnshaw's new favorite.